jfreboud/jfreboud.github.io/_posts/2021-08-23-gradient-descent.markdown

 category: walkthrough
 date: 2021-08-23
 excerpt: >-
-  We use the different parts we have seen so far to run the learning phase from scratch.
+  We use the different parts we have seen so far to run the training phase from scratch.
 ---

 ## Introduction